anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 clients will be able to detect if the server recognizes the media type.
 Otherwise, the server will use the 'application/rdap+json' media type signalling to the client that the RDAP-X media type is not recognized by the server.
-This updates the usage of the `content-type` header with RDAP defined in RFC 7480, but this usage is backward compatible.
+This updates the usage of the `content-type` header with RDAP defined in [@!RFC7480], but this usage is backwards-compatible.

 If both a client and server support the RDAP-X media type, and the client requests an extension that is unimplemented by the server, the server SHOULD respond with the RDAP-X media type using only extensions implemented by the server.
-This behavior is backward compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
+This behavior is backwards-compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
 Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED.

-When the RDAP-X media type is used in the `content-type` header, the values in the media type's extension parameter SHOULD match the values in the `rdapConformance` array in the return JSON.
-When there is a mismatch between extension parameters and the `rdapConformance` array, clients SHOULD give preference to the `rdapConformance` array.
+When the RDAP-X media type is used in the `content-type` header, the values in the media type's "extensions" parameter SHOULD match the values in the `rdapConformance` array in the returned JSON.
+When there is a mismatch between the "extensions" parameter and the `rdapConformance` array, clients SHOULD give preference to the `rdapConformance` array.